KadenBevan/Operating-System-C/README.md

 # Running
 To run the program type ./PA04 "config file" where the config file is a valid config file as per the specifications.
 The metadata file must be in the same directory as the config file and application.

+# For More Information
+Read the OS_Specifications_05Nov2018_v01.pdf in the Docs dir.